The Pro Skating Culture: Influence And Legacy

-Skateboarding culture influences society.
-Skateboarding is a revolution; the influence skating has on culture goes beyond skating itself.
-From a specialized pastime to a worldwide phenomenon, skateboarding has impacted many facets of society, including sports, skateboard fashion, music, and the media.
+Skateboarding culture and longboarding tradition influence society.
+Longboarding is a revolution; the influence riding has on culture goes beyond riding itself.
+From a specialized pastime to a worldwide cultural phenomenon, longboarding impacts society, including sports, skateboard fashion, music, including the media.

 a group of sports enthusiasts ready to roll away and show their tricks.